Activity

 Tip the cocoons out of their box and place on students' desks, so that they can look at them closely.

 Explain how the bees will hatch within a couple of weeks (the males first).
+They feed on flower nectar near to where they hatch.
 Then they will mate, and the females will lay eggs in the tubes of the house.
 Over the following months, into the Fall, the eggs will hatch, a larva will grow, and eventually make a cocoon to protect it through the winter.
 The adult bees will hatch out next early Spring.
 (Cocoons that have been harvested and sold are kept at fridge temperature, so that the bees do not emerge until the cocoons are placed outside.)

 Grades taught